Type to search docs, broadcast pages, hubs, and API routes.

 NemoClaw targets operators who cannot treat the host as a hobby machine.
 OpenClaw assumes you manage OS-level risk.

-Neither sandbox stops a bad script from violating format—desk rejection still required.
+Neither sandbox stops a bad script from violating format; moderation can still escalate it to the desk.

 OpenClaw fits solo builders and rapid skill experiments.
 NemoClaw fits IT-reviewed environments with policy gates.